BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-08-CancelTrip.md

 ## Authorization Rules
 - Caller must be an authenticated member.
+- Trip must be visible to the caller; if not, return `404 Not Found` (do not reveal existence).
-- Caller must be an organizer of the target trip.
+- Caller must be an organizer of the trip; if not, return `404 Not Found`.
-- Cancel requires organizer permission on the trip.

 ## Domain Invariants Enforced
 - Only organizers may cancel a trip.
 - Trip status transitions to CANCELED (from DRAFT or PUBLISHED).
 - After cancelation, RSVP mutations are disabled.
 - Cancelation is idempotent (canceling an already-canceled trip has no additional effect).
+- No changes are allowed after cancelation; trips cannot be un-canceled.

 ---

 ## Output
-- Success DTO or confirmation response (depending on operation)
+- Success DTO containing the updated trip.

 ---

 ## API Notes
 - Suggested endpoint: `POST /trips/{tripId}/cancel`
 - Prefer returning a stable DTO shape; avoid leaking internal persistence fields.
-- Mutating: consider idempotency keys where duplicate submissions are plausible.
+- Cancellation is inherently idempotent; an idempotency key is optional.

 ---